What Is Resilience?

 Increase awareness of your vulnerabilities.
-Maybe you are coming off a series of what felt like perpetual loses; you just could not catch a break.
+Maybe you are coming off a series of what felt like perpetual losses; you just could not catch a break.
 Maybe you have transitioned into new, unfamiliar roles in your relationships or at work and your confidence has been shaken.
-Maybe you lost your main support person or system.
-Maybe you have experienced a history of loss, betrayal or trauma.
+Perhaps you lost your main support person or system.
+It could be that you have experienced a history of loss, betrayal or trauma.
 Maybe your health, your sleep, your thoughts and your approach to life is feeling hopeless.
 Whatever your background or your current experience, growing personal awareness is helpful.

 Here are some tips on how you can practice personal awareness in your everyday life: